kumar2net/my-eleventy-site/src/posts/2022-05-08-gang-of-fifteen.md

 Yes 15 of us got together this morning and the underlying reason - Sam commanded that we all report on time.
 He presented all of us with a beautiful Adidas Tshirt 👕 Brillant 🙌 gesture and we all shall treasure this

+![Gang Of Fifteen]

-![] (/assets/images/gang-of-fifteen-389e7b4f. jpg) All BIG men got 🔵 colour while Red to the rest of us
+ All BIG men got 🔵 colour while Red to the rest of us

+![Gang Of Fifteen]

-![] (/assets/images/gang-of-fifteen-fea95279. jpg) Chandru & Sri getting their Tshirt from Sam
+ Chandru & Sri getting their Tshirt from Sam

+![Gang Of Fifteen]

-![] (/assets/images/gang-of-fifteen-d2f48a7e. jpg) Kaushik Ajay Venki Sam & Vinod
+ Kaushik Ajay Venki Sam & Vinod

+![Gang Of Fifteen]

-![] (/assets/images/gang-of-fifteen-8898e6cb. jpg) All 15 in one 🖼️
+ All 15 in one 🖼️

 Sri picked me up in his Nissan Magnite sharply on time & Chandru dropped me back home in his Kia Sonnet

+![Gang Of Fifteen]

+![Gang Of Fifteen]

-![] (/assets/images/gang-of-fifteen-2bfab60c. jpg) ![] (/assets/images/gang-of-fifteen-9248c633. jpg) These 2 are rare & rarest sightings & Keerthi has never seen a rising ☀️ ever in his life before today 🤷
+ These 2 are rare & rarest sightings & Keerthi has never seen a rising ☀️ ever in his life before today 🤷

+![Gang Of Fifteen]

-![] (/assets/images/gang-of-fifteen-259e11dd. jpg) Nimit & Keerthi
+ Nimit & Keerthi

 Abhiroop booked all 3 courts and as usual the banter started very early - some of Kaushik's shots were so low and still clearing the net and my racquet level measurement showed the net height is indeed low.
 The court supervisor came with the measurement tape and corrected the anomal